 Treatment should be under the care of a psychiatrist, but may involve a team of different mental health professionals, including a doctor, mental health nurse, social worker, occupational therapist and clinical psychologist.
 Treatments are tailored according to the needs of the individual.

 Research has shown that early treatment can be more effective, before the illness has time to cause damage.
 There are early intervention programs in most major cities in Australia.

-Medication is the main form of treatment for schizophrenia.
-Antipsychotic medications can reduce the main symptoms like hallucinations and delusions, and normally take 1-2 weeks to work.
+Medicine is the main form of treatment for schizophrenia.
+Antipsychotic medicines can reduce the main symptoms like hallucinations and delusions, and normally take up to 6 weeks to start working.
 Recently, a new generation of treatments has been developed, including risperidone, quetiapine, clozapine and many others.
-Some people develop side effects to medication, so it is important to have regular appointments with a psychiatrist or doctor.
-People respond differently to medication and sometimes it is necessary to try more than one type before finding the ideal medication.
+Some people develop side effects to medicine, so it is important to have regular appointments with a psychiatrist or doctor.
+People respond differently to medicine and sometimes it is necessary to try more than one type before finding the ideal medicine.

 Psychological treatments can help people to understand and manage their symptoms and learn new ways of coping.
 Cognitive behaviour therapy (CBT), supportive psychotherapy and family therapy may all be used.

 Mental health services can also provide practical support for people with schizophrenia.
 A stable living environment, supportive relationships and meaningful work or activity are essential ingredients for recovery.
 Some people with schizophrenia may need rehabilitation and skills training to help them get back to work or education.

 People with schizophrenia may have higher rates of physical health problems than the wider community.
 It’s important to see a doctor regularly to stay healthy.